philipturner/metal-benchmarks/README.md

 | IMAD((32x32=64)+64) | 8.03 | 19.04-19.85 | 720-960 |
 | IMAD((64x64=64)+64) | 16.58 | 21.32-25.94 | 180 |
 | IMULHI64 | 22.22 | 37.87-45.32 | &le;120 |

+_\* When the shift amount is unknown at compile time, LSHIFT32 and RSHIFT32 appear like multi-instruction sequences according to the 12 KB instruction cache.
+I cannot specify a constant amount without the compiler optimizing it away._

 | Instruction Sequence | Actual Instructions |
 | -------------------------- | ------ |